This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Top each phyllo bite with ½ tbsp of melted butter.
-Bake for 20-25 minutes or until golden.
-Check at the 15 minute mark because every oven is different.
+• Bake the Bites: Top each phyllo bite with ½ tbsp melted butter.
+Bake for 20-25 minutes or until golden brown, checking for doneness at the 15-minute mark.

 Kitchen Cam